-(Part 29 of 37 in Study inspired by Pakour & Art du Déplacement by V. Thibault)
+(Part 29 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)

 After too many readings to remember, I’m still at a loss to summarize my thoughts.
 The difficulty is that this is an area of my life with which I currently struggle daily.